tooltwist/juice.io/src/v2/guide/index.md

 </div>
 {% endraw %}

 ##### juice-client as a library in a NodeJS application
 NodeJS applications will be able to access AWS Secrets Manager directly, as seen in the diagram below.
-This means…
+This means that you will not be required to reformat the config file and it can be sent directly from Juice-client to AWS Secrets Manager.

 {% raw %}
 <br>